-In 2008, more than 60 percent of Selective Service-eligible men were automatically registered when they interacted with other government agencies.
-12 With the exception of a few systems in which a registrant must check a box on a government form to indicate that he wishes to register with the Selective Service, 13 this type of registration requires no action on the part of the registrant.
+In 2008, more than 60 percent of Selective Service-eligible men were automatically registered when they interacted with other government agencies.12 With the exception of a few systems in which a registrant must check a box on a government form to indicate that he wishes to register with the Selective Service,13 this type of registration requires no action on the part of the registrant.
 Participating government agencies include language on applicable forms that indicates that submitting a form implies consent to have one's name forwarded to the Selective Service.
 These agencies send information directly to the Selective Service for incorporation into the registrant file.

 The Selective Service builds its non-registrant file through data sharing with other government agencies.
 As with automatic registration, agencies that have data sharing agreements with the Selective Service transfer information on registration-age men to the Selective Service in an electronic format.
 The difference between this kind of data sharing and that used in building the registrant file lies in what happens once the Selective Service receives the information.
 Rather than automatically add shared data to its active registrant file, the Selective Service compares the information it gathers from these agencies to the registrant file.
-If an individual's information matches a record already in the registrant file, the Selective Service destroys the incoming information.14 If the incoming information does not match any records in the registrant file, the Selective Service creates a new record in the suspected non-registrant file.
-15 Approximately 96 percent of records in the suspected non-registrant file are the result of data sharing.
-16 The Selective Service uses information in this file to contact individuals to remind them of their obligation to register; outreach to individuals on the list of suspected non-registrants contributed to 10.5 percent of Selective Service registrations in 2008.17
+If an individual's information matches a record already in the registrant file, the Selective Service destroys the incoming information.14 If the incoming information does not match any records in the registrant file, the Selective Service uses information in this file to contact individuals to remind them of their obligation to register; outreach to individuals on the list of suspected non-registrants contributed to 10.5 percent of Selective Service registrations in 2008.17